wgwoods/rpmtoys/README.md

 A script to examine actual RPM headers and determine the amount of space used by each individual tag.

+## `dnf-count-rpm-words.py`

+Use DNF to fetch a list of all the RPM names in 'fedora' and 'updates', split them up into meaningful "words", and dump some CSV data about those words.

+This isn't particularly useful, but it's part of a blog post I'm writing and it's also a nice simple example of using DNF directly in Python.

 ## `LICENSE`

 Check the individual files for their licenses.
 If any file is somehow missing